riophae/vue-treeselect/README.md

 3. Check out a new branch **from `dev`**
 4. `npm run dev` & hack
 5. Make sure `npm test` passes
-6. Push your changes & create a pull request to `dev`
+6. Push your changes & file a pull request to `dev` branch

 ### Credits